offalynne/Input/docs/6.0/Functions-(Other).md

 |---------------|--------|----------------------------------------------------|
 |`[playerIndex]`|integer |Player to target.
 If not specified, player 0 is used|

-Resets the player's device's colour.
+Resets the player's device's LED colour.

 &nbsp;